karakun/karakun.github.io/_posts/2025-01-25-eliminating-flaky-tests.md

 - **Integration Tests**: Verify how your component behaves when interacting with other components (e.g., between your code and a database) without using the UI.
 - **Unit Tests**: Verify the behavior of individual functions or classes in isolation.

 Teams often default to adding new integration tests because it *seems* more straightforward: fewer, broader tests can cover more code.
 However, this approach leads to larger, slower test suites that are harder to maintain.
 One practical approach to address this issue is to refactor complex, multi-purpose methods so each method has a specific purpose.
-This simplifies the methods and makes them easier to test with unit tests.
+This simplifies methods and makes them easier to test with unit tests.
 For instance, in one project, I took a monolithic integration test suite that ran for **five minutes** and restructured it so that most logic was covered by unit tests instead.
 This ended up reducing the total runtime to **just 11 seconds**.

 ---